Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/new_activation/index.md

 * Shopping cart object containing the IDs for what is being ordered (i.e., devices, plans, features, and/or accessories).
 These IDs can be obtained via the catalog endpoints (i.e., **/catalog/devices**, **/catalog/plans**, **/catalog/accessories**).
   * Optional feature IDs for a specific plan can be obtained from the **/catalog/plans/{id}** endpoint.

 * All required and optional order properties.
 Refer to the <a href="{{site.url}}/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant for your order.
+Also, refer to this same page for instructions for <a href="{{site.url}}/tutorials/properties#choicePropertySubmittingOtherValue">submitting an "other/none of the above" value</a>.

 * Shipping information.
 This is required when order includes physical items.
 Refer to the <a href="{{site.url}}/tutorials/addresses">Formatting an Address</a> page for steps how to assemble the shipping components that are required for your order.